 Aside from this, my ultimate plan is to build up my own SEO client-base of suitable businesses.
 This means businesses who know the value in SEO and really want to take things to the next level.
 Ecommerce sites are always favourable, but Lead Generation is a focus of mine too.

 The plan for 2019 will be to produce more written content now that I’m a Columnist for both Search Engine Land and Search Engine Journal.
 It was quite difficult for me to make it to this level in SEO writing (because writing wasn’t something that came naturally to me), so I think it’s best that I make the most of these opportunities.
 Also – special thanks to Barry Schwartz for recommending me as an author for Search Engine Land, I feel very privileged.

 I’d like to spend more time speaking at Events as well.
 I did my first presentation recently at the Melbourne SEO Meetup which was much more fun than I expected.

 Finally, it would be much appreciated if you could follow my Linkedin Consulting page: https://www.linkedin.com/company/brodie-clark-consulting where I’ll be sharing content from time-to-time.
-I’m planning to change my logo and website branding soon (it’s a work in progress).
+I’m planning to update my website branding soon (it’s a work in progress).